pramnora/MS-DOS/README.md

 - A black background window should, suddenly, appear...which is the MS DOS CLI/Command Line Interface...
   which is now ready and waiting for your to type commands into.

+**NOTE**: MS DOS batch [.bat] files are quite easily distinguisable from other file icon types;
-**NOTE**: Dos batch files have a picture icon of 2 cog wheels sitting on top of a white backround.
+          because have a picture icon of 2 cog wheels sitting on top of a white backround.

 ## Some example MS DOS Commands...